 setChannelMask (maximum of two channels).

-captured concurrently along with one regular input device (such as the
+captured concurrently along with a regular input (such as the microphone).

 Apps designed to work with

 to bypass the Android default source selection logic.